cheomanigua/webdevdocs/content/git.md

 2. Go to GitHub ➡️ Settings ➡️ SSH and GPG keys ➡️ New SSH key
 3. Paste the SSH key into the 'Key' field.
 Add a descriptive label for the 'Title' field.

+# Two-factor authentication

+If you have enabled two-factor authentication in your GitHub account, you must create a Security Key in order to operate from the GitHub repository when using **https** :
+1. Go to GitHub ➡️ Settings ➡️ Developer settings ➡ Personal access tokens ➡ Generate new token
+2. In the new page that loads, check the **repo** scope checkbox and type a meaningful note in the **note** text box.
+3. Click on *'Generate token'*
+4. Copy the new generated personal access token because you won't be able to see it again.'
+5. When you clone a repository, you will be prompted to type the username.
+Type the personal access token.
+6. When prompted to type the password, leave it blank and press `Enter`
+7. From that point on, you will operate without adding any credential.